-kesman of Südzucker AG
+Former Spokesman of Südzucker AG

+Offices

+Foundation Board

-oard nius-Stiftung (Deputy Chairman)
+Else Kröner-Fresenius-Stiftung (Deputy Chairman)

 Management Report for Fresenius SE & Co.
 KGaA

 Fresenius SE & Co.
 KGaA acts as an operating holding that holds the shares of the Fresenius Group management companies.
 Fresenius SE Co.
 KGaA collects income from service contracts, and in a higher amount, income from participations.
 The income from investments and with it, the result of operations, financial position and the assets and liabilities are highly dependent on the performance of the whole Group.
 Therefore the business development of the group is described in the following paragraphs.